 There will be occasions when the behaviour or actions of individuals using our service makes it challenging for us to deal with their complaint.
-The ASA recognises that people may act out of character in times of distress or that they may have special needs according to personal circumstances, for instance due to reasons of disability or illness.
+The ASA recognises that people may act out of character in times of distress or that they may have special requirements according to personal circumstances, for instance due to reasons of disability or illness.
 Please feel free to make us aware if you are affected by such factors that might be relevant to our interactions.
 We will aim to make reasonable adjustments to our approach to case handling and communications to take account of such circumstances.
-However, where the customer’s actions result in unreasonable demands on us or unacceptable behaviour towards staff, we reserve the right to manage customer contact to protect our staff and to maintain the effectiveness of our service to other customers.
+However, where any customer’s actions result in unreasonable demands on us, or unacceptable behaviour towards staff, we reserve the right to manage customer contact to protect our staff and to maintain the effectiveness of our service to other customers.
 The ASA also reserves the right to temporarily limit customer access to our complaint handling services where we consider that the volume of complaints from an individual is disproportionate or are otherwise vexatious.

 In no circumstances will we tolerate behaviour which involves abuse of or threatening behaviour towards our staff.